dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

     the field.
 This will open a map where you can search for a location and capture a polygon (button in the upper rigth corner of the map).

-7. If desired you can add a comment by clicking the **Write comment** button at he bottom of the form.
+7. If desired you can add a comment by clicking the **Write comment** button at the bottom of the form.

-8. If desired you can add a relationship by clicking the **Add relationship** button at he bottom of the form.
+8. If desired you can add a relationship by clicking the **Add relationship** button at the bottom of the form.
    See the section about **Adding a relationship** for more information.

 9. Click **Save and exit** or click the arrow next to the button to select **Save and add another**.